National Australia Bank (NAB) has once again been impersonated by cybercriminals in a phishing email scam designed to steal users’ confidential data.

 One email is all that it takes

-All that it takes to break into your business is a cleverly-worded email message.
-If scammers can trick one person in your company into clicking on a malicious link they can gain access to your data.
+All that it takes to devastate your business is a cleverly worded email message that can steal sensitive user credentials or disrupt your business operations.
+If scammers can trick one person in your company into clicking on a malicious link or attachment, they can gain access to your data or inflict damage on your business.

-Why not stay up-to-date with MailGuard's latest blog posts by subscribing to free updates?
+Stay up-to-date with MailGuard's latest blog posts by subscribing to free updates.
 Subscribe to weekly updates by clicking on the button below.